-The Department of Applied Behavioral Science offers a curriculum through which students learn how to examine and address problems of social importance across the lifespan.
+The Department of Applied Behavioral Science offers a graduate certificate in community health and development through which students learn how to examine and address problems of social importance in communities.
 Students receive training in the application of behavioral science to improve the human condition through prevention and intervention.

 Admission to Graduate Studies